aurel0365/Flutter-Routes-Navigation/README.md

 2. **Second Screen**: This screen explains your portfolio and allows you to navigate back to the first screen. 💼
 3. **Third Screen**: A screen that shows your personal activities and organizational involvement with a button to return to the first screen. 🗣️
 4. **Fourth Screen**: A screen displaying your CV image with a button to return to the first screen. 📑
-5. **Fifth Screen**: This screen lists your contact information with a button to return to the first screen. 📬

-## 🔧 Installation and run app
+## 🔧 Installation and Run the App

 To get started with this project, follow these steps:

 1. **Clone this repository**:
    ```bash
    git clone https://github.com/your-username/navigation_codelab.git

 2. **Navigate into the project directory:**:
    ```bash
    cd navigation_codelab

 4. **Install dependencies:**:
    ```bash
    flutter pub get

 6. **Run the app:**:
    ```bash
    flutter run

+## 🛠️ Technologies Used
+- Flutter: Framework for building cross-platform mobile applications.
+- Dart: Programming language used with Flutter.